AlecVail/AboutMe/README.md

-- 👋 Hi, I’m @LordOfSmores
+- 👋 Hi, I’m @AlecVail
 - 👀 I’m interested in ...
 -       Getting a job
 -       Learning